 - Digestion: The PSNS stimulates the release of saliva to promote digestion.
 It also enacts peristalsis, or the movement of the stomach and intestines, to digest food as well as release bile for the body to digest fats.

 - Defecation: The PSNS constricts the sphincters in the intestine and moves digested food material down the digestive tract so a person can have a bowel movement.

 Keeping these things in mind, you can see why doctors may also call the parasympathetic system the “feed and breed” system.

 Your PSNS is a vital part of your body’s key functions.
-When it doesn’t work properly, you can face a number of bodily dysfunctions that affect your health.
-If you think you may be having trouble with one of your body’s parasympathetic nervous system functions, talk to your doctor to find out how you can get help.
+When it doesn’t work properly, you can face several bodily dysfunctions that affect your health.
+If you think you may be having trouble with one of your body’s parasympathetic nervous system functions, talk with your doctor to find out how you can get help.